Target Letter vs Indictment in Criminal Investigations for Government Contractors

 Simply because federal contractors receive a target letter does not mean that you are charged or guilty of a crime.
 In some situations, the government later may drop its focus on you or your company.
 When you receive a target letter, it can be a strong sign that criminal charges may be coming in the near future.
 The target letter makes potential defendants aware of likely criminal charges in the future.

+What is a target letter. – does it mean that you are guilty of a crime.
 Federal prosecutors use target letters in white collar crime cases involving federal government contracts.
 It usually means that you are under investigation.
 The target letter does not give you details about how the investigation started if there was a whistleblower involved.
 See information about how to deal with government investigations.

 How does the DOJ define a Target of Investigation?